jeffreycrabill/project2/README.md

 # Loan Qualiferier App
 The purpose of this app is allow the user to easily see if they qualify for a loan based on information they provide.
-That information will be cross referenced with our database of participating banks and their requirements for taking out a loan.
+That information will be cross referenced with our database of participating banks and their requirements for underwriting a loan.

 ---